martme/ttm2/readme.md

       Image: disk.dd  Inode: 38611
       MD5: a495b7b6b126c09db019bd2c84908f97

+Lets look at the metadata for this file, such as timestamps and permissions

+    $ istat -o 2048 disk.dd 38611

-We can use the inode to print the contents of the file with `icat`
+We can also use the knowledge of the inode to extract the contents of the file with `icat`

     $ icat -o 2048 disk.dd 38611 > file.zip